ChhavikKapoor20/kj-review-assistant/README.md

 script.js
 ```

-## The flow (kept short on purpose)
+## The flow

 1. **Quick sentiment check** — a single tap on "😊 Yes, loved it" or
    "😕 Not quite" (not a 5-star picker).
 Google's own star rating is the
-   only one that counts publicly, so asking for stars here as well would
+   only one that counts publicly, so asking for stars here too would
    just be rating twice for no reason — this is only a fast way to keep
    an unhappy visit out of the public review flow.
    - "Not quite" → a private feedback box only.
 Nothing is ever pushed